-It might not be located in the most beautiful part of London, but Qbic Hotel London City in Aldgate, East London, scores highly on all the essentials: price, location and cleanliness, not to mention a friendly and relaxed vibe.
+It might not be located in the most beautiful part of London, but Qbic Hotel London City in Aldgate, East London, scores highly on all the essentials for a budget hotel in London: price, location and cleanliness, not to mention a friendly and relaxed vibe.

-Just across the road from Aldgate East station, where the Tube will whisk you straight to Tower Hill, Westminster and Victoria in a matter of minutes, Qbic has been a welcome addition to the borough since it opened at the end of 2013, tucked away in a park just off the admittedly pretty grotty Whitechapel Road.
+Close to Aldgate East station, where the Tube will whisk you straight to Tower Hill, Westminster and Victoria in a matter of minutes, Qbic East London low-cost London hotel has been a welcome addition to the borough since it opened at the end of 2013, tucked away in a park just off Whitechapel Road.

 But it is all in good fun and the room could not be faulted: a massive double bed, sensible things such as clearly-labelled light switches, and a pod-like bathroom which was connected to the bedframe in an ingenious way which presumably made it very easy to fit out the rooms (and to give the hotel its cubic/Qbic pun).

 There were inspired touches such as teddy bears rather than a bland notice to hang on the door to say you do not want to be disturbed, and wi-fi was free and easy to sign on to.
 There was also a smart-looking (and free) coffee machine on every corridor.

 If I was being picky then I’d say that my rainfall shower wasn’t particularly powerful (particularly as the company says one of its core essentials is to provide a ‘great shower’), the sliding door to the bathroom doesn’t offer total privacy if you’re sharing a room and the flatscreen TV attached to the bed meant it was really close when watching television in bed, but those are minor points: I also really liked the bleached floorboards which gave it a Scandinavian feel.